-Turning first to Figure 2a, election- and candidate-centered measures begin during similar periods of the election cycle-with the exception of the campaign registration-based measure.11 This symmetry in start dates across fundraising measures aligns with expectations; incumbents consistently begin fundraising within the first few months of an election cycle.12 Challengers are less consistent as to when they begin fundraising, as is evident in Figure 2b.
-Because Patel and Maloney ran in the same primary election contest, their election-centered fundraising windows span the same campaign period.
-However, the fundraising windows for Patel's candidate-centered measures
+Turning first to Figure 2a, election- and candidate-centered measures capture similar periods of the election cycle and produce similar estimates for Maloney's early fundraising.
+Incumbents tend to begin fundraising within the first few months of an election cycle;8 as a result, measures tied to the election calendar (election-centered) and candidate fundraising behavior (candidate-centered) produce similar estimates for incumbents' early fundraising.9 Conversely, challengers are less consistent as to when they begin fundraising, as is evident in Figure 2b.
+Because Patel and Maloney ran in the same primary election contest, their election-centered fundraising windows spanned the same campaign period.
+However, the fundraising windows for Patel's candidate-centered measures fall much later in the election cycle than Maloney's because Patel did not begin fundraising until September 2019.
+Consequently, election- and candidate-centered measurement approaches produce disparate estimates for Patel's early fundraising.